Before you register as a member of Sustainable Event Alliance, read and agree to the membership charter below.

 Ensure respect for cultural or religious sensitivities, indigenous rights and vulnerable groups.

-Ensure the event is and accessible safe for all participants.
+Ensure the event is accessible and safe for all participants.

-Prioritise health and safety, diversity and equal opportunity, and fair working conditions for the workforce.
+Prioritize health and safety, diversity and equal opportunity, and fair working conditions for the workforce.

 Carry out activities in adherence with the responsible business practices of inclusivity, integrity and transparency, and not to participate in anti-competitive behaviour, bribery or corruption.